Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 It could be your best early season stand location on your property, providing shot opportunities that you wouldn't have had.

-So now that you have learned where to set up a tree stand, let's take a look at some specific examples in our deer stand placement diagrams.
+So now that you have learned where to set up a tree stand, let's take a look at some specific examples in our diagrams.

 Deer Stand Placement Diagrams

-To help you better understand the deer stand placement strategy, we will now show you some of the best examples in our deer stand placement diagrams.
+To help you better understand where to set up your tree stand or ground blind, we will now show you some of the best examples in our diagrams.

-These deer stand placement diagrams apply to tree stands and ground blinds.
+These diagrams apply to tree stands, box blinds and ground blinds.

-Deer stand placement strategy should start long before the deer season begins.
+Planning where to set up a deer stand should start long before the hunting season begins.
 A well executed plan will perform better than luck in any situation.

 Here are some of the key takeaways:

-• Have a good access route to your deer stand.
+- Have a good access route to your stand.

-• Use the deer stand placement diagrams above to help you find tree stand locations.
+- Use the diagrams above to help you find tree stand locations.

-• Use the best tree stand safety harness you can afford whenever your feet are off the ground.
+- Use the best tree stand harness you can afford whenever your feet are off the ground.

-Follow the deer stand placement strategy outlined above and you will be well on your way to a successful deer season.
+Follow the strategy outlined above and you will be well on your way to a successful deer season.

 Thanks for reaching out!